NAMeC-SSL/gary/README.md

 - For the base station

-> pio run -t upload -e base
+> pio run -t upload -e base_station

 ## Licensing

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the [LICENSE-GPL-3.0](LICENSE-GPL-3.0) file for details.

 The ZEST_CORE_STM32L4A6RG mainboard and PIO library are licensed under the Apache License, Version 2.0.
 See the [LICENSE-Apache-2.0](LICENSE-Apache-2.0) file for details.